ocaml/ocaml.org/data/tutorials/language/0lg_01_basic_datatypes.md

 ## User-Defined Types

-User defined types are always introduced using the `type … = …` construction.
+User defined types are always introduced using the `type … = …` statement.
 The keyword `type` must written in lowercase.
 The first ellipsis stands for type name and must not begin by a capital.
 The second ellipsis stands for the type definition.
 Three cases are possible:
 1. Variant
 1. Record
 1. Aliases